SQL Server Execute¶

 Troubleshooting¶

-- SQL syntax errors: Validate the sql_text syntax against SQL Server dialect and test the statement directly on the target database.
+- SQL syntax errors: Validate the statement syntax and table/column names.